-- 7.1.1.
-For each affected facility under §60.5365a(j), you must reduce GHG (in the form of a limitation on emissions of methane) and VOC emissions by complying with the requirements of paragraphs (a) through (j) of §60.5397a.
-These requirements are independent of the closed vent system and cover requirements in §60.5411a. - a.
+- 7.1.1 For each affected facility under §60.5365a(j), you must reduce GHG (in the form of a limitation on emissions of methane) and VOC emissions by complying with the requirements of paragraphs (a) through (j) of §60.5397a.
+The requirements in 40 C.F.R. §60.5397a are independent of the closed vent system and cover requirements in §60.5411a.
+Alternatively, you may comply with the requirements of §60.5398b, including the notification, recordkeeping, and reporting requirements outlined in §60.5424b.
+For the purpose of this subpart, compliance with the requirements in §60.5398b will be deemed compliance with this section.
+When complying with §60.5398b, the definitions in §60.5430b shall apply for those activities conducted under §60.5398b. - a.
 You must monitor all fugitive emission components, as defined in §60.5430a, in accordance with 40 C.F.R. §§60.5397a(b) through (g).
 You must repair all sources of fugitive emissions in accordance with 40 C.F.R. §60.5397a(h).
 You must keep records in accordance with 40 C.F.R. §60.5397a(i) and report in accordance with 40 C.F.R. §60.5397a(j).
-For purposes of this section, fugitive emissions are defined as: Any visible emission from a fugitive emissions component observed using optical gas imaging or an instrument reading of 500 ppm or greater using Method 21. - b.
+For purposes of this section, fugitive emissions are defined as any visible emission from a fugitive emissions component observed using optical gas imaging or an instrument reading of 500 parts per million (ppm) or greater using Method 21 of appendix A-7 to this part. - b.
 You must develop an emissions monitoring plan that covers the collection of fugitive emissions components at well sites and compressor stations within each company-defined area in accordance with 40 C.F.R. §§60.5397a(c) and (d). - c.
 Fugitive emissions monitoring plans must include the elements specified in 40 C.F.R. §§60.5397a(c)(1) through (8), at a minimum. - 1.
 Frequency for conducting surveys.
 Surveys must be conducted at least as frequently as required by 40 C.F.R. §§60.5397a(f) and (g). - 2.
-Technique for determining fugitive emissions (i.e., Method 21 at 40 CFR part 60, appendix A-7, or optical gas imaging). - 3.
+Technique for determining fugitive emissions (i.e., Method 21 of appendix A-7 to this part or optical gas imaging meeting the requirements in paragraphs (c)(7)(i) through (vii) of 40 C.F.R. §60.5397a). - 3.
 Manufacturer and model number of fugitive emissions detection equipment to be used. - 4.
 Procedures and timeframes for identifying and repairing fugitive emissions components from which fugitive emissions are detected, including timeframes for fugitive emission components that are unsafe to repair.
 Your repair schedule must meet the requirements of 40 C.F.R. §60.5397a(h) at a minimum. - 5.
 Procedures and timeframes for verifying fugitive emission component repairs. - 6.
 Records that will be kept and the length of time records will be kept. - 7.
 If you are using optical gas imaging, your plan must also include the elements specified in 40 C.F.R. §§60.5397a(c)(7)(i) through (vii). - i.
 Verification that your optical gas imaging equipment meets the specifications of 40 C.F.R. §§60.5397a(c)(7)(i)(A) and (B).
-This verification is an initial verification and may either be performed by the facility, by the manufacturer, or by a third party.
-For the purposes of complying with the fugitives emissions monitoring program with optical gas imaging, a fugitive emission is defined as any visible emissions observed using optical gas imaging.
+This verification is an initial verification, and may either be performed by the facility, by the manufacturer, or by a third party.
+For the purposes of complying with the fugitives-emissions monitoring program with optical gas imaging, a fugitive emission is defined as any visible emissions observed using optical gas imaging.